Compare Keyword SERP Similarity in Bulk with Python

 Import Modules

-- requests: for calling both APIs
+- requests: for calling APIs

-- pandas: storing the result data
+- pandas: storing result data

-- serpapi: interfacing with the serpapi api
+- serpapi: interfacing with the SERPApi API

 - tldextract: easy extraction of domains from links

-- seaborn: a little pandas table conditional formatting fun
+- seaborn: simple conditional formatting for tables

 import pandas as pd import requests from serpapi import GoogleSearch import difflib import tldextract import seaborn as sns